divio/divio-cloud-docs/how-to/configure-celery.rst

 not directly accessible.
 All monitoring and interaction must be handled via the main application running in the ``web`` container(s).
 The :ref:`docker-compose file is not used on the cloud <docker-compose-local>`.

 Your application will already have other services listed in its ``docker-compose.yml``.
-Each of the new services will be need to be added in a similar way.
+Each of the new services will need to be added in a similar way.

 RabbitMQ